sooriyaarachchi/pybites.github.io-src/content/generators.md

 Here are some examples from our [challenges repo (solutions branch)](https://github.com/pybites/challenges):

-* get all permutations of a draw in a simple game:
+* Get all permutations of a draw in a simple game:

 		def _get_permutations_draw(draw):
 			for i in range(1, 8):